Extrieve/extrieve/README.md

 # Hi, I'm Nick 👋

 I'm a Fullstack Engineer at Goldman Sachs, currently based in the NY Metro area.
-I have a strong passion for building smooth and intuitive user experiences, with a special focus on frontend frameworks like **React** and **HTMX**.
+I have a strong passion for building smooth and intuitive user experiences, with a special focus on frontend frameworks like **React**, **NextJS** and server-side focused ones such as **HTMX**.

 ---